zippyy/wedding-website/content/form/_index.md

 ---

 <style>
-  /* Ensure the iframe container is responsive */ .iframe-container {
+  /* Responsive iframe container */
+  .iframe-container {
     position: relative;
     width: 100%;
+    /* This will be the aspect ratio of the iframe content, adjust as needed */
-    padding-bottom: 56.25%; /* Maintain a 16:9 aspect ratio */
+    padding-top: 50%; /* Example for a 2:1 aspect ratio */
     height: 0;
   }

-  /* Make the iframe itself responsive */ .iframe-container iframe {
+  /* Responsive iframe */
+  .iframe-container iframe {
     position: absolute;
     top: 0;